laurencestokes/LaurenceStokes.github.io/README.md

 ##License:

 MIT.
-Feel free to copy my site (which itself is essentially a fork of the Jekll Now theme, also MIT).
+Feel free to copy my site (which itself is essentially a fork of the JekllyNow theme, also MIT).